developeregrem/fewohbee-dockerized/README.md

- # pve-dockerized
+ # fewohbee-dockerized

-This docker-compose setup is part of the [guesthouse administration tool](https://github.com/developeregrem/pve). pve-dockerized provides all necessary software/images in order to run the guesthouse administration tool (Pensionsverwaltung) out of the box.
+This docker-compose setup is part of the [guesthouse administration tool](https://github.com/developeregrem/fewohbee). fewohbee-dockerized provides all necessary software/images in order to run the guesthouse administration tool (Pensionsverwaltung) out of the box.

 The setup contains: